sgerogia/sgerogia.github.io/_posts/2022-09-12-Chainlink-Oracle.md

 ![Call transaction](../assets/images/chainlink-oracle/call-trx.png)
 We can see the arguments we have passed in the *Logs* tab.

-After 10-20 seconds, the Chainlink node receives the emitted `OracleRequest` event
+After 10-20 seconds, the Chainlink node logs come alive.
+It has received the emitted `OracleRequest` event.
 ![OracleRequest logs](../assets/images/chainlink-oracle/chainlink-logs.png)

 ...and triggers the job execution.